spierre91/katacoda-scenarios/pandas-concatenate-data/step1.md

 `import pandas as pd`{{execute}}

 For our demonstration we will be using the four data files.
-These file correspond to Google search trends for Tesla over the course of 5 years.
+These file correspond to Google search trends for Tesla (2015-2018).
 The data was pulled using the Google Trends API.

 Let's read in each file into their own pandas data frames and print the first five rows.
 For 2015: